Hong Kong

 Hong Kong has many pawn brokers which are easy to spot if you know to look for the batwings logo outside the door, but we found most to be as expensive as the shops and many watches like Rolex had no box/papers.
 We also think you need to seriously know what you’re doing with these shops, so unless you do perhaps its best you stay away.

-To avoid bait-n-switch and warranty issues, modern watches should only be bought from ADs and the huge watch chain stores are good bets.
+To avoid bait-n-switch and warranty issues, brand new modern watches should only be bought from ADs and the huge watch chain stores are good bets, maybe the discount is pre set, but you will get what you expected with the product.
 Between Zurich Watch, Emperor Watch and Jewellery, Chow Tai Fook, Yes Watch, and Carlson you should be able to find the brands you want.
-In our mind the best of these modern shops for pure range (over 40 brands stocked!) seems to be on the left as you head away from Central down Des Moines road and has a vast basement with numerous brands under the more normal Rolex/Tudor display upstairs.
-Sadly we didn’t get a card from them so cant pinpoint it exactly for you, but its easy to find.

-The Holiday Inn.
-This hotel has a basement mall that houses some very nice shops including a number of watch shops, most of which sell used as well as new watches.
+This hotel has a basement mall (head down the escalator) that houses some very nice shops including a number of watch shops, most of which sell pre-owned as well as new watches, however most are modern and not vintage.

 About this Article...